Introduction

 Can I install a longer or shorter shower head arm than the original?

-Absolutely!
-You can choose a longer or shorter arm depending on your preferences for shower head height and reach.
-Just make sure the new arm has the correct threading and diameter to fit your existing setup.
+Choosing a longer or shorter arm can improve your shower experience based on your height and reach preferences.
+Just make sure the new arm has the right threading and diameter to fit your existing plumbing.